Slow Cooker Carnitas Taco Bites

 - 1 dried bay leaf

-- 24 (6-inch) extra thin, soft corn tortillas (alternatively, you can use scoop tortilla chips - which will be half the size)
+- 24 (6-inch) extra thin, soft corn tortillas or use scoop tortilla chips

-- 1 container (8 ounces) Sabra Classic Guacamole
+- 1 (8-ounce) container Sabra Classic Guacamole or homemade guacamole

 - The Night Before: Rub the outside of the pork shoulder with the ground cumin.
 Season liberally on all sides with kosher salt and freshly ground black pepper.
 Place the pork shoulder, with the fat cap facing up, in a 4-quart slow cooker.
 Add the orange juice, sliced onion, diced jalapeño peppers, garlic cloves, and bay leaf.
-Cover and cook on low for 10 to 12 hours, or until the meat is very tender and begins to fall off the bone. *See 'Tips for Success' box for additional prepping tips.
+Cover and cook on low for 10 to 12 hours, or until the meat is very tender and begins to fall off the bone.
+See notes for prepping tips.

-- Before Serving: Make the mini tortilla cups: Preheat the oven to 375 degrees Fahrenheit with a rack in the center position.
-Set aside two 12-cup muffin tins (if you only have one muffin tin, you will need to repeat this step for the second batch).
+- Before Serving: Make the mini tortilla cups: Preheat the oven to 375°F (190°C) with a rack in the center position.
+Set aside two 12-cup muffin tins (if you only have one muffin tin, you will need to make the tortilla cups in batches).

-- Preheat the broil to high with a rack position 4 to 5 inches below the flame.
+- Preheat the broil to high and set an oven rack about 4 to 5 inches below the broiler element.
 Once the pork is tender (and nearly falling apart), use two forks to shred it.
 Discard any large pieces of fat and bay leaf.
-Use a large slotted spoon to transfer the meat and any onions/garlic cloves to a sheet pan.
+Use a large slotted spoon to transfer the meat and any onions/garlic cloves to a half sheet pan.
 Spread into a thin layer.
 Drizzle the meat with the tablespoon of olive oil.
-Place the sheet pan under the broiler for 3 to 7 minutes - watching carefully - or until the carnitas are crispy and caramelized.
+Place the sheet pan under the broiler for 3 to 7 minutes – watching carefully – or until the carnitas are crispy and caramelized.
 Remove from the oven and allow to cool slightly.

 - Before serving, fill the tortilla cups with carnitas, top with a spoonful of guacamole, and garnish with chopped onion and chopped cilantro.
 Serve immediately with lime wedges.